Can a cracked fiberglass tub be repaired?

 Send photos of the full fiberglass unit plus closeups of cracks, soft bottoms, holes, drain stress, shelves, corners, and any area that moves or feels weak.

 Fiberglass tub repair is different from repairing cast iron or porcelain.
 The surface may look thin or cracked, but the real issue is often movement, weak support, impact damage, or stress around the drain.
-BBR reviews the crack, the surrounding floor, and the amount of flex before recommending a repair plan.
+Best In The Business Refinishing LLC reviews the crack, the surrounding floor, and the amount of flex before recommending a repair plan.

 Cracks in the floor of a fiberglass tub can often be repaired when the damaged area can be stabilized and the surrounding material is still usable.